How much are 2024 Super Bowl tickets? See prices for average, cheapest and most expensive seats

 Ticketmaster, which serves as the NFL's official ticket platform, shows the lowest price for tickets lately running at $6,500, while the cheapest to be found on Stubhub were running at a little over six grand.

-As of Wednesday, the average price of tickets sold on StubHub, down from about $9,300 on Monday.
+As of Wednesday, the average price of tickets sold on StubHub was $8,600, down from about $9,300 on Monday.
 Last week, seats were going for more than $12,000 on Seat Geek.
 Average ticket prices are on par with the 2022 LA Super Bowl, StubHub said.

 How much are the most expensive Super Bowl tickets for 2024?